shangril/cjdradio/README.md

   ** Note that externally managed environnements will require either

-       a virtual environnement
+1) a virtual environnement, or

-       the use of externally managed package provided by your distribution (like as an example python3-vlc and so on, if available)
+2) the use of externally managed package provided by your distribution (like as an example python3-vlc and so on, if available)

-       or, if you have no other choice, the use of --break-system-packages with Pip which is dangerous for your system install but actually safe if all you need is tinytag and your externally managed environnement hasn't it
+3) or, if you have no other choice, the use of --break-system-packages with Pip which is dangerous for your system install but actually safe if all you need is tinytag and your externally managed environnement hasn't it

 * run the app